JishnuSetia/DLT-PoC-Docker/README.md

 escapeAttribute()
 ```

-to reduce the risk of HTML injection when rendering PoC data.
+to reduce the risk of HTML injection when rendering dynamic PoC data.

 External links opened in a new tab use: